maishahoq/CommLab/README.md

 ## About

-This website is a project designed to showcase dynamic content and provide users with an efficient way to find information.
+This website is a project designed to showcase my comfortability in CSS, HTML, and JavaScript and provide users with an efficient way to find information of food and how to cook easily.
 It's constantly evolving, and we welcome your suggestions and contributions to make it even better.

 Thank you for visiting **Cook It Off**!
 We hope you find it helpful and enjoyable.